sharkinsspatial/reveal.js-big-template/slides.md

 ---
 Development Seed has been involved with STAC since its inception.

-We've built both the main reference implementations of the API standard as well as suite of tooling for working with the metadata specification.
+We've built both the main reference implementations of the API standard as well as a suite of tooling for working with the metadata specification.
 ---
 The bulk of our projects are built on the STAC specification and a common set of open source libraries we build and maintain.
 ---